Dual Class-Aware Contrastive Federated Semi-Supervised Learning: Methodology

 \subsection{Framework}

-Our proposed DCCFSSL introduces a dual class-aware contrastive module based on the basic modules of SL and SSL, as illustrated in~\figurename~\ref{method:figure.framework}.
-Specifically, in each round, our DCCFSSL respectively conducts the following steps: (1) The client conducts local training after receiving a new global model as initialization, then sends the updated model and prototypes back to the server.
-(2) The server adopts \textbf{authentication-reweighted model aggregation} (AMA) and \textbf{authentication-reweighted prototype aggregation} (APA) to obtain the next global model and next global class prototypes on the server; it then samples local clients at random, and sends the current global model and global class prototypes to selected clients.
+Our proposed DCCFSSL introduces a dual class-aware contrastive module based on the fundamental modules of supervised learning (SL) and semi-supervised learning (SSL), as depicted in~\figurename~\ref{method:figure.framework}.
+Specifically, in each round, our DCCFSSL conducts the following steps: (1) The client performs local training after receiving a new global model as initialization, then sends the updated model and prototypes back to the server.
+(2) The server employs authentication-reweighted model aggregation (AMA) and authentication-reweighted prototype aggregation (APA) to obtain the next global model and next global class prototypes on the server; it then randomly samples local clients and sends the current global model and global class prototypes to the selected clients.